Empyreal96/easy-build-xbox/README.md

 A tool in testing for compiling xbox code.
 Easy to Update script.

-- Buildable on Windows XP - 10 x86 and x64 (x64 in testing and will have compile errors)
+- Buildable on Windows 7 - 10 x86 and x64 (x64 in testing and will have compile errors)

 - Fixed issues with mstools/idw folders incorrectly being set.